Violence in the media: What can be done about it?

 - Minimise exposure to programs /products which feature 'glamorised violence".

-- Use the classification system to avoid programs/products classified "M" or "MA" "AV" or "R".
-These are all only recommended for persons over the age of 15years.
+- Use the classification system to avoid programs/ products classified "M" or "MA15+ or "R18+".
+These are all recommended only for persons over the age of 15 years.

 - Minimise exposure to "news" programs for children under 11 or 12.
 These children are unlikely to understand that "it isn't likely to happen to you" as they don't understand probability.

-- Look for programs classified "C" or "P" on commercial TV, or sample the many non violent programs on the ABC.
+- Look for programs classified "C" or "P" on commercial TV, or sample the many non- violent programs on ABC kids.

 - Be a media educator: express your views, and discuss program content for eg, talk to children about what would happen if they did those violent things at home